DrewIndeed/DrewIndeed/README.md

 <hr>

-> “Don’t let the noise of others’ opinions drown out your own inner voice.” - Steve Jobs
+> “To ignite your life you must focus on one thing long enough for it to catch fire.” - Gary W. Keller

 <br>